Professor Tangent

 These possibilities suggest several questions to ask:

-It's possible that even after getting reasonable answers to all the above questions, the dispute remains.
+It’s possible that even after getting reasonable answers to all the above questions, the dispute remains.
 Science thrives on controversy and uncertainty.
-Sometimes there just isn't enough information and additional research may help clarify things.
-Also, scientists sometimes make mistakes, but the scientific process itself tends to correct any mistakes and approach the truth once enough reliable information becomes available.
+Sometimes there just isn’t enough information and additional research may help clarify things.
+Also, scientists sometimes make mistakes, but the scientific process itself tends to correct any mistakes and approach the truth as new, reliable information becomes available.

 Patriotism is not loyalty to a person, icon or symbol.
 Even the most eloquent speech can only make someone a potential patriot.
 True patriots identify themselves with actions that honor fundamental ideals, principles, or cultural traditions.
 Ask "what is really honored by this persons actions?"
 If the answer is something vague or abstract such as "a homeland", follow up with "what makes this homeland special and worthy of honor?"
 Is this action really the best way to bestow honor?
 What additional actions would be appropriate?
 If you're not satisfied with the answers, the person in question may be merely a scoundrel.